Gentlemen, start your engines!

 With the next Olympics just 18 months away, and the entry cut-off date for the August Enoshima Test event – which will feature the British Sailing Team’s preliminary Olympic selections – set for 15 June 2019, there is not a lot of time to stake your claim.

-Presented by the RYA as a ‘process regatta’, the Miami entry contains some of Britain’s biggest names and there is no doubt that . . . a win, is a win . . . and a victory here or even over a team rival is a massive boost for the up-coming European season.
+Despite being refered to as a ‘process regatta’, the Miami entry contains some of Britain’s biggest names and there is no doubt that . . . a win, is a win . . . and a victory here or even over a team rival is a massive boost for the up-coming European season.

 There are just two more World Cup events, plus some early season championships and Olympic class regattas that could make the difference to being on the start line in Tokyo 2020.